 It was decided in order to make the launch window we would "borrow" Spitzer's Delta rocket.
 That gave us the go-power to get to Mars on time.
 And we did.

-"We". after living with the rovers in mind day and night for so long, the team began to identify with our robots, their efforts were ours, a shared thing.
+Yes, "we"…after living with the rovers in mind day and night for so long, the team began to identify with our robots, their efforts were ours, a shared thing.
 Like the pride you feel watching your child graduate, first from grade school, then high school.
-It was like we were sending them off to College.
+It was like we were sending them off to college.
 Imagine sending your 3-year-olds off to Cal Tech or MIT.

 Seven months later came the graduation, in the "6 minutes of Terror" landing.
 They were now on Mars, where they would unfold their wings (solar panels) and begin their flight into their professional lives.